Skip to content

 MN908947.3 705 727 ncov-2019_2_RIGHT . -

-Nucleotide ambiguity codes in your reference fasta are supported but generally discouraged as this can have a negative effect on the primer removal process.
-You will get a warning during pre-processing if ambiguity nucleotides were found in your reference sequence.
+Nucleotide ambiguity codes in your reference FASTA are supported but generally discouraged, as they can negatively affect the primer removal process.
+You will receive a warning during pre-processing if ambiguous nucleotides are detected in your reference sequence.

 Formatting your input GFF

-Formatting of your input GFF is usually optional and very minimal.
+Formatting the input GFF is usually optional and minimal.

-If you wish to have proper extraction and translation of aminoacids from the generated consensus sequence, then please make sure the input GFF has either a "Name" or an "ID" value in the attributes column of your input GFF.
+If you want proper extraction and translation of amino acids from the generated consensus sequence, ensure that the input GFF includes either a "Name" or an "ID" attribute in the attributes column.

-For example: Name="Nucleocapsid" or ID="N" in the attributes column of your input GFF.
+For example: Name="Nucleocapsid" or ID="N" in the GFF attributes column.

-This information will be used to group the extracted aminoacid sequences of samples together during analysis.
+This information is used to group the extracted amino acid sequences from samples during analysis.